tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - For the exact same reason variables aren't moved, neither are functions.
 - There is however an important distinction between function declarations and function expressions.
 - JavaScript only "hoists" declarations, not initializations, and therefore not expressions.
-- In the example, the declaration `otherTeacher` is "hoisted", but the function assignment happens is not, so `otherTeacher()` will throw a `TypeError` when we try to run it.
+- In the example, the declaration `otherTeacher` is "hoisted", but the function expression is not, so `otherTeacher()` will throw a `TypeError` when we try to run it.
 - So to use the form of function where you only assign them to properties or variables, you must have the functions defined before you use them.
 - Tip: It's arguably more readable to put executable code at the top of a function so the reader knows what it does straight away, and put all function definitions at the bottom, taking advantage of "hoisting".